Colegio de Peritos Mercantiles y Contadores Públicos

 SMO 2: International Education Standards

 In 2012, the National Congress of Honduras issued Legislative Decree No. 262/2011 which introduced a reform in the national education system.
 Based on this law, the Ministry of Education issued the Agreement No. 15155-SE-2012 that eliminated, as of 2012, the Commercial Education program.
 Completion of this program granted individuals the title of accounting technician (perito mercantil).
 The program was replaced by a new degree of Professional Baccalaureate in Accounting and Finance, which, the CPMCPH reported, is significantly less technically stringent and demanding and not aligned with the IES.
-The CPMCPH indicates that it has plans to discuss the impacts of the new degree program on its activities and the quality of the new professionals.
-The institute envisions presenting amendments to its founding legislation the Decree No. 74 of 1966, as amended by Decree No. 71 of 2004 to try and address these concerns.
+Therefore, as of 2022, the CPMCPH does not recognize the new program as a pathway to membership given that individuals who only complete this program may not have the necessary competencies to offer high-quality services.

 SMO 3: International Standards on Auditing